Engaging the community in the development of a local housing strategy

-- What resources are needed to implement the most effective strategies?
+- What resources are needed to implement the most effective engagement strategies?

 Decide how input will be used

-To build community buy-in, it is important to be clear with the community about how the city plans to use feedback from a taskforce, public meetings, online surveys, and any other engagement, and to follow through on those commitments.
+To build community support, it is important to be clear with the participants about how the locality plans to use feedback from a taskforce, public meetings, online surveys, and any other engagement, and to follow through on those commitments.

 - How will community input be used?

-- How will the city share and discuss with the public which community recommendations were used and which were not and why not?
+- How will government officials share and discuss with the public which community recommendations were used and which were not and why not?

 Inform public about next steps through implementation

-With buy-in on the strategy and strengthened capacity to engage, the community can help to see the plan through to successful implementation.
+With support on the strategy and strengthened capacity to engage, the community can help to see the plan through to successful implementation.

-- How can the community support implementation of the plan?
+- How can the community support implementation of the housing strategy?